itstooerli/Blackjack_GUI/README.md

 ## Instructions
 ### Running the program
-* This program requires the use of Python module Pillow.
+* This program requires the use of Python and the Python module Pillow.
   * > `py -m pip install Pillow`
   * Alternative is to run on Replit: [Blackjack GUI Replit](https://replit.com/@itstooerli/BlackjackGUI?v=1)
 * Run the blackjack_GUI.py script
   * Command Line: > `py blackjackGUI.py`
+  * Alternative is to run on Replit: [Blackjack GUI Replit](https://replit.com/@itstooerli/BlackjackGUI?v=1)
 ### Configuring settings
 * You should then see a settings window that allows you set specific parameters for your game.
 ![blackjack_Settings](/images/blackjack_settings.png)
   * Number of decks (default 6): Specify number of 52-card decks to shuffle for this game, minimum=1, maximum=10
   * Number of players (default 3): Specify number of players to play at table, one player will be you the user, the rest will be computers, minimum=1, maximum=6
+    * RECOMMENDATION: Less players will guarantee that all cards will fit on screen.
+Players are aligned horizontally and new cards are provided horizontally, therefore, cards may begin to fall off screen with 6 players, though very rare.
   * Player's seat number (default 1): Specify where at the table you'd like to sit, 1 being the earliest, the number specified in Number of players being the latest
   * Player's starting money (default 1000): Specifiy number to begin with for player's funds
   * NOTE: You must click __Submit__ to actually change the setting.
 Otherwise, it will not save your change (and also verify that you submitted an integer)